ZibanPirate/sysmon/README.md

   - [ ] Storage
 - [ ] optimize Widgets for low CPU consumption

-# migration checklist
+#### todos

-- todo-zm: settings window flash before loading in Windows
+- todo-zm: bug: settings window flash before loading in Windows
-- todo-zm: secrets
 - todo-zm: bug: tray menue can be hidden in Windows via settings (should we detect it?)
 - todo-zm: bug: auto-start sometimes not working on Windows
 - todo-zm: bug: network widget flashes a scroll bar real quick when ran on windows in debug mode
 - todo-zm: have a landing page for https://sysmon.zak-man.com
-- todo-zm: lint cpp and swift code
-- todo-zm: bring back v:patch script
 - todo-zm: change the updater endpoint to sysmon.zak-man.com/...
 - todo-zm: quit app on SIGINT and SIGTERM in debug mode
+- todo-zm: add CI checks for PRs